AcheronProject/AcheronDocs/docs/joker_mcus/joker.md

 #### I2C

-The I2C1 peripheral is generally at pins 42 and 43 (PB9 and PB10); this peripheral is used by QMK for:
+The I2C1 peripheral is generally at pins 42 and 43 (PB9 and PB10) in the 48-pin variants and ; this peripheral is used by QMK for:

 - Some RGB controlling chips, mostly Lumissil chips like IS31FL3741A;
 - OLED screens;